No products in the cart.

 First things first, we’ve provided you a table form below for easy access to the basic information about how the plant grows.

 Now that you have already known what this beautiful plant is like, we will no longer delay!
-Below are the essential tips in growing Epipremnum pinnatum.
+Below are the essential tips for growing Epipremnum pinnatum.

 Recommended Potting mix